mikkelme/IN4200_HPC/oblig2/IN4200_Oblig2_15951/README.md

 ## Default settings
-The default run settings is a follows
+The default run settings is a follows.

 | Parameters| Description | Default settings|
 |:---:|---|:---:|